Mick Jagger

 With Jerry Hall

-The last straw for her was the news that Brazilian Luciana Gimenez Morad had given birth to a son by Jagger.
-Jerry filed for divorce, but it turned out that all those years she had been in an unofficial marriage with Mick, as he had annulled it behind her back.
-The reason was that they married in a Hindu ceremony on the island of Bali, which has no legal standing in the States.
+The final straw came when Brazilian Luciana Gimenez Morad gave birth to Jagger's son.
+Jerry filed for divorce, but it turned out that all those years she'd been in an unofficial marriage with Mick, since he'd annulled it behind her back.
+The reason was that they'd married in a Hindu ceremony on the island of Bali, which has no legal standing in the States.

 Mick Jagger with the Kids